BerkeleyLearnVerify/Scenic/docs/syntax_guide.rst

 Dynamic Statements
 ++++++++++++++++++

-These statements can only be used inside a :term:`dynamic behavior`, :term:`monitor`, or :sampref:`compose` block of a :term:`modular scenario`.
+These statements can only be used inside a :term:`dynamic behavior`, :term:`monitor`, or :keyword:`compose` block of a :term:`modular scenario`.

 .. list-table::
    :widths: 30 70